Calypso Woods Finalized as a Conservation Covenant!

+Update: December 2017 - Calypso Woods is finalized as a protect conservation covenant.
 People in our community teamed up with HAT and successfully raised funds towards permanently protecting this safehaven for megafauna and a mega beautiful population of wild orchids!
-The conservation covenant is currently in process thanks to you, HAT supporters.
+The conservation covenant is protected forever thanks to you, HAT supporters.

 Who: Habitat Acquisition Trust's Team, local landowners with a conservation dream, and community members and supporters like you!